 Most of the Cabo beaches aren’t safe for swimming and have a permanent red flag planted warning you not to go in the water.
 At some of the most popular luxury resorts in Los Cabos, the beach is for strolling and admiring from the pool, not for swimming.

 There are a few swimmable beaches in Cabo San Lucas and the other areas though.
 Some are right at the resorts, others require a taxi ride or drive.
-Here’s where you can safely go swimming in Los Cabos.
+Check current restrictions if there are still pandemic distancing precautions in place, but here’s where you can safely go swimming in Los Cabos.

 Downtown Cabo San Lucas Swimming Beaches